rl-ctrnn/rl_ctrnn/cehong/README.md

-This is the place where Adrian put his work in
+This is the place where Adrian put his work